m4r1k/k8s_5g_lab/README.md

 The template can be deployed with a simple `oc apply -f <path/to/machine/set/yaml>` ([BTW, about `create` vs. `apply`](https://stackoverflow.com/questions/47369351/kubectl-apply-vs-kubectl-create)).

 Once that's done, we can also provision a new node, follows again a sample template.
 Ensure the same labels between the MachineSet's `hostSelector.matchLabels` and `metadata.labels` here.
-Same goes for the authentication credentails and the mac-address
+Same goes for the authentication credentails and the `mac-address`.

+One additional comment, instead of going for a traditional deployment, you could opt for [Virtual Media](https://docs.openstack.org/ironic/latest/admin/drivers/redfish.html#virtual-media-boot).
+If you do that, you need to have both ways IP connectivity between the Metal3 and the BMC device
+* The `Ironic-Conductor` in Metal3 needs to speak with the BMC over RedFish for power management, set the boot device, and configure the virtual media
+* The BMC device needs to reach the `httpd` Metal3 container (`clusterProvisioningIP` on port `6180/TCP`) to mount the RHCOS ISO

 ```yaml
 ---